 - Light: Place the plant in bright but indirect light.
 This plant cannot survive under direct sunlight; it will burn.
-You may need to periodically rotate the plant so that all sides get equal light.
+You may need to periodically rotate the plant so that all sides receive equal light.

 - Temperature: Keep the plant within a temperature range of 65℉ and 90℉.
 Do not place the plant near a heating or cooling vent.

 - Water: Use water that does not contain chlorine or fluoride.
-These chemicals affect the color of the leaves and make them turn yellow or brown.
+These chemicals can affect the color of the leaves and make them turn yellow or brown.
 Distilled or purified water is best.

 - Trimming: Remove dead or yellow leaves.